zhyea/payread/README.md

-# Libra
+# Theia
-a Discuz! theme
+A Discuz! theme